Monitoring IBM AIX Servers with Hardware Sentry

 Click Create.
 Click Console to check the hardware health status of your IBM AIX server:

 To add a new AIX system in Truesight, specify the following in the infrastructure policy’s monitoring configuration.

 - The Device Type should be set to IBM AIX.

 - Credentials for the device should be entered in the SSH section of the configuration.

-If Hardware Sentry KM or BMC Performance Manager Express for Hardware does not seem to monitor the power supplies and fans of IBM AIX 5.x or later systems, it probably means that you haven’t configured the product with the root account or sudo as explained above.
+If Hardware Sentry KM does not seem to monitor the power supplies and fans of IBM AIX 5.x or later systems, it probably means that you have not configured the product with the root account or sudo as explained above.

 It is normal not to have distinctive instances for each sensor, power supplies and fans.
 IBM AIX systems are not able to report the status of the environment with a per-sensor granularity.
 You only get a general “System cooling” instance, and a general “System power” instance.
 These objects will trigger a warning or an alarm when a fan or a power supply fails or when the temperature goes too high.